1800 Volunteer Blvd.

 The Mental Health Clinic (MHC) assists in meeting the mental health needs of our college community by providing psychiatrist assessment and treatment and psychological treatment.

 Students who are currently under the care of another mental health provider are encouraged to continue with that relationship.
-Students who simply need guidance in finding a local mental health provider may download a list of suggested providers in Knoxville.
+Students who want to establish a treatment relationship with a provider in Knoxville should contact their insurance company for a list of preferred providers.
 However, students with mental health concerns that are new or not previously addressed, or students that need additional mental health care while at the university, may utilize their services.

 The Mental Health Clinic of the Student Health Center does not provide assessment or diagnosis of ADHD.
 Students who can provide documentation of a previous adequate evaluation and diagnosis may be treated short-term until private psychiatric follow-up can be arranged off campus.
 It is important to note that students do not need to be seen in the Mental Health Clinic first in order to receive a referral to off-campus mental health resources.